Appreciate the kindness of Johnny, the kindness of Rush for letting me hang out here today.

 Fifth Amendment.

-No person shall be held to answer for a capital or otherwise infamous crime unless on a presentment of indictment or indictment of a grand jury, except in cases arising in the land or naval forces or in the militia when in actual service of time of war public danger, nor shall any person be subject for the same offense to be twice put in jeopardy of life or limb,
+No person shall be held to answer for a capital or otherwise infamous crime unless on a presentment of indictment or indictment of a grand jury, except in cases arising in the land or naval forces or in the militia when in actual service of time of war public danger.

-nor shall be compelled in a criminal case to be a witness against himself, nor be deprived of life, liberty, or property without due process of law, nor shall private property be taken for public use without just compensation.
+Nor shall any person be subject for the same offense to be twice put in jeopardy of life or limb, nor shall be compelled in a criminal case to be a witness against himself, nor be deprived of life, liberty, or property without due process of law, nor shall private property be taken for public use without just compensation.

 I love me some Fifth Amendment.

-Eminent domain is in there, uh, you know, uh obviously being a witness against yourself.
+You know, obviously being a witness against yourself.

-Um double jeopardy is in there.
+Double jeopardy is in there.

-Where in there is the base I I might have an answer, but I'll ask you first.
+I might have an answer, but I'll ask you first.

 Where in there might be a basis for saying no to answering the census?

-And like I say, if if somebody wants to call in and shoot me down, they can try, but I still have that right.
+And like I say, if somebody wants to call in and shoot me down, they can try, but I still have that right.

-I I think I I'm well I may just have, and I'm a big fan of God too, but but here's here's the uh here's the thing, right?
+I think I'm, well, I may just have, and I'm a big fan of God, too.

 Deprived of life, liberty, or property without due process of law.

-Does liberty mean only that you can't put me in jail, or is there a liberty argument?
+Does liberty mean only that you can't put me in jail?

 Get Levin on speed dial immediately.

-Let's let me take that blet me take that book.
+Let me take that book.

-Well, well, that it's a hair that needs to be split because you know uh split that hair too far, and you're gonna have to run for office.
+Well, it's a hair that needs to be split because, you know.

-Oh, well, no one enjoying the private sector way too much.
+Enjoying the private sector way too much.

 Lynn, thank you.

-All right, let's let's let's hit the break.
+All right, let's hit the break.

-Or life, liberty of property without due process of law.
+Deprived of life, liberty, or process without due process of law, or life, liberty, or property without due process of law.

-Okay, what is liberty mean?
+Okay, what does liberty mean?

 That's depriving you of liberty.